 You've sold your property and your solicitor is looking to transfer your title deeds over to your buyer.
-So, as a solictor would, they reach out to your lender (the ones who keep hold of your deeds if you have a mortgage).
+So, as a solictor would, they reach out to your lender (the ones who keep hold of your deeds if you have a house repayments).

 After 5 minutes battling a with an automated robot, they finally get through to the right department, only to be told that the person they need to speak to is working from home because of the second lockdown and can't access the necessary resources.

 But, determined to progress your sale they soldier on and instead reach out to the other solictiors in the chain to push through some enquiries or get back the results of any outstanding searches.

 Two weeks go by and they still haven't heard from any other solicitors in the chain - reason being they've all been furloughed and in all the excitement have forgot to put on their 'Out Of Office' to say that they're currently away from work.
 You're solicitors now at a dead end - congratulations, your sale's now in limbo.